writetohoney/ai-in-public-sector/syllabus.md

 ### Session 1 — Orientation: AI in the Public Sector — Why This, Why Now

 How did we get here, and why does AI matter for public servants specifically?
-Overview of course expectations, tools, and the tensions ledger.
+Overview of course expectations, tools, and the adaptive capacity diagnostic.
 AI as the newest and fastest-evolving turn in the long story of governments automating decisions with data — neither magic nor menace.
 The two failure modes the course avoids: hype and reflexive fear.

 We open with the question the whole course rests on, and it is older than AI: **does technology drive history?** If technological change is autonomous and inevitable, public servants are passengers, and governance is at best damage control.
-If technologies are social products — made by particular people, funded by particular interests, and susceptible to democratic control — then the choices in this course are real ones.
+If technologies are social products made by particular people, funded by particular interests, and susceptible to democratic control, then the choices in this course are real ones.
 Smith and Marx's collection is the classic statement of that dilemma, and the "AI is inevitable" rhetoric students will meet all term is a direct descendant of the determinism it examines.
 We return to this in Session 12.

 *Tension: Wanting to be modern versus wanting to be accountable.*

 *Discussion: Where is government going with AI, and what should the public servant's role be in shaping it?
 Is any of it inevitable?*

+**Diagnostic — set up.** Choose the institution you will assess all term, and record your intuition now: how adaptive do you expect it to be, and why?
+You will return to this in Session 14.

 **Recommended Material:**
-- *Does Technology Drive History?
-The Dilemma of Technological Determinism* (1994) — Merritt Roe Smith & Leo Marx (eds.), MIT Press.
+- [*Does Technology Drive History?
+The Dilemma of Technological Determinism*](https://mitpress.mit.edu/9780262193474/does-technology-drive-history/) (1994) — Merritt Roe Smith & Leo Marx (eds.), MIT Press.
 Start with Smith's "Technological Determinism in American Culture," Heilbroner's "Do Machines Make History?" and Hughes's "Technological Momentum."
 - [GenAI for Everyone](https://www.deeplearning.ai/courses/generative-ai-for-everyone/)
 - [Implementing AI in the Public Sector](https://www.tandfonline.com/doi/full/10.1080/14719037.2023.2231950) (2024) — Mergel, Dickinson, Stenvall & Gasco
 - [Digital transformation toward AI-augmented public administration](https://www.sciencedirect.com/science/article/abs/pii/S0740624X21001003) (2022) — Ahn & Chen